-Abaarso requires teaching fellows to fully commit themselves to the improvement of the students and the school; this involves a complete immersion in Abaarso’s environment.
-For fellows, the school becomes the professional life, the social life, the physical outlet, and the source of personal growth.
-Those who have committed to the experience gained an experience that changed their perspective on life.
+Abaarso requires teachers to fully commit themselves to the improvement of the students and the school; this involves a complete immersion in Abaarso’s environment.
+For teachers, the school becomes the professional life, the social life, the physical outlet, and the source of personal growth.
+Those who have committed to the experience gain an experience that changes their perspective on life.
 However, such a commitment and immersion is not for everyone.
 Abaarso is a difficult environment and only those ready to dedicate themselves to the students and the school should proceed.

 Regional Instability and Travel Warning

 Abaarso School is located in a region of the world that has been known for chronic instability and the presence of terrorist groups.
 As of October 1st, 2015, the U.S. State Department issued the following warning: